berbaquero/Reeddit-app/readme.md

 ### Compatibility

-I've only tested Reeddit.app on OS X 10.7, so I guess it should work on newer versions, too.
+Reeddit.app works on OS X 10.7 and up.

 ### License